Traditions of the Dark Months

 Hot cider will be served during intermission.

 Tickets can be purchased in advance by cheque, money order or electronic transfer.
-Pre-registration is strongly recommended, particularly if you wish to purchase a supper ticket.
+Pre-registration is strongly recommended.

 DanceweaversKaren Millyard has been organizing cultural events and teaching historical and modern English Country Dance for years.
 She is a choreographer, researcher, event organizer, consultant and professional dance teacher who works in theatre, museums, schools and the community.
 For information on her classes and other events, click on the links below.